 Work.
 Rest.
 Pray. is written by Richard Frost MBE.

 Richard started work as an employment advisor in 1979 and specialised in supporting people with mental health conditions to remain in work.
 Working for Devon Partnership NHS Trust at Workways from 2002, he previously worked for what is now Dept for Work & Pensions including working in Jobcentres helping people who were long-term unemployed and those who have a disability.
-In his work for the NHS he led Mindful Employer, an international ground-breaking initiative helping employers to support staff experiencing mental ill health launched in 2004.
+In his work for the NHS he also developed and led Mindful Employer, an international ground-breaking initiative helping employers to support staff experiencing mental ill health.
 Richard moved on from this work in December 2018 to begin the next stage of life (some call this ‘retirement’).

-New posts are published every 2-3 weeks.
-If you’d like to be notified, simply enter your email address in the subscribe box to the right (it’s free & secure).
+New posts are published every couple of weeks.
+Click to subscribe (it’s free & secure).